Cornu aspersum: Taxonomy

 Many subspecific varieties have been described on the basis of shell characters (e.g.).
 The most prominent example nowadays is the subspecies Cornu aspersum maximum (Taylor, 1883), originally described as a large shelled form from Algeria (but perhaps including similar forms from elsewhere).
 In the recent scientific literature the name has been applied both to large Algerian snails and to a large form found in snail farms.
 Some Algerian forms are indeed genetically quite distant from the usual, most widespread form, but the large form in snail farms is different again.
 It is also problematic that there was a prior use of the name Helix aspersa maxima unassociated with Algeria.
 The subspecies maximum is formally considered by some authorities as a junior synonym of Cornu aspersum.

 Life cycle

 Like other Pulmonata, individuals are hermaphrodites, producing both male and female gametes.
 Reproduction is predominantly, and probably exclusively, by outcrossing.
 During a mating session of several hours, two snails exchange sperm reciprocally.
-Cornu aspersum is one of the species that uses love darts during mating.
-Individuals mate repeatedly between oviposition events and can store viable allosperm for 4 years.

-About 10 days after fertilisation, the snail lays a batch of on average 50 spherical pearly-white eggs into crevices in the topsoil, or sheltered under stones or the like.
+H. aspersa snails stab a calcite spine, known as a love dart, into their partner.
+The mucus coating the love dart contains a chemical that diverts sperm away from being digested.
+This is important for sperm competition because individuals mate repeatedly and the donated sperm can remain viable for 4 years.
+About 10 days after fertilisation, the snail lays a batch of on average 50 spherical, pearly-white eggs into crevices in the topsoil, or sheltered under stones.
 In a year it may lay approximately six batches of eggs.
 The size of the egg is 3 mm.

+After snails hatch from the egg, they mature in one or more years.
+Maturity takes two years in Southern California, while it takes only 10 months in South Africa.
 In captivity snails can become sexually mature within 3.5 months of hatching, before they stop growing.
+The lifespan of snails in the wild is typically 2–3 years.